 Extended Student Services FAQ

 Many of our school site programs have a wait list due to the high demand in enrollment.
 We encourage you to fill out the attached Wait List Form to be added to our program's waiting list.
 Once the form has been completed, please click on the submit button at the bottom of the form and it will be emailed to youthservices@larpd.org.
-Wait List Forms will be reviewed and determined based on submission and open availability.
 As spots open, a Program Coordinator will contact you to move forward with our enrollment process.

 Site coordinators will call families when there is an opening at your home school program.
 You will then be instructed regarding the next steps.